dready92/PHP-on-Couch/doc/couch_document.md

 The couchDocuments instance provides an easy way to replicate a document to, or from, another database.
 Think about replication like a copy-paste operation of the document to CouchDB databases.

+For those methods to work, you should have included the couchReplicator class file lib/couchReplicator.php .

 Replicating a document to another CouchDB database
 --------------------------------------------------